sudhakar-ns/advanced_concepts_in_python/README.md

-This repo consists of certain niche concepts of python and some uesful libraries.
+This repo consists of certain niche concepts of python and some useful libraries.